hussamh10/hussamh10.github.io/index.md

 ---

 {: style="margin-top:0; margin-bottom: 0;"}
 Hi!
 I am Hussam Habib (حسام حبیب).
-I am a second year PhD student at The University of Iowa in Computer Science advised by [Dr. Rishab Nithyanand](https://sparta.cs.uiowa.edu/people/rishab/) and working in the [SPARTA lab](https://sparta.cs.uiowa.edu).
-My research interests are disinformation and user radicalization on online platforms.
+I am a third year PhD student at The University of Iowa in Computer Science advised by [Dr. Rishab Nithyanand](https://sparta.cs.uiowa.edu/people/rishab/) and working in the [SPARTA lab](https://sparta.cs.uiowa.edu).
+My research interests are computational social science, online moderation and studying radicalization on online platforms.

 I am also the Co-founder of [OMNO AI](http://www.omno.ai/) working on Computer Vision and Machine Learning.